The law relating to agency in Kenya is contained in the Factors Act 1889 and the common law as modified by the doctrines of equity.

 5. AGENCY BY PRESUMPTION OR COHABITATION

-This is another category of agency presumed law.
+This is another category of agency presumed by law.
 It is presumed where a man and woman are living together in circumstances which portray them as husband and wife, the woman is presumed to be an agent and can pledge the man’s credit for necessaries.
 Marriage is not essential for the agency to arise.

 However, the following conditions are necessary: